 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 Caring for someone who has a disability or a chronic illness can be rewarding.
 But it's also demanding.
 One of the keys to being a successful caregiver is to manage stress by seeking support and taking care of yourself.
 Managing stress is especially important when you are a caregiver, because stress can weaken your immune system.
 A weak immune system makes you more likely to get sick.
 Think about the kinds of caregiving tasks or situations that trigger stress for you.
 Then you can focus on one or two things you can do that may help the most to reduce stress.
-Here are some ideas: Include them in caregiving decisions.
-Make a list of weekly tasks, and share that list with your family.
-Ask for help with shopping, cleaning, and errands.
-You don't have to do all the work on your own.
-Make time for social activities and friends, even if it's only a phone call or coffee during the week.
-Meeting other caregivers helps you know you're not alone.
-And it gives you a chance to talk about your worries and concerns with others who understand.
-Respite services provide someone who can stay with your family member while you get away for a few hours or days.
-Time away can help you manage your stress and be a better caretaker.
-Hospitals, places of worship, and other groups may provide transportation or other services that support caregiving tasks.
-You can reduce stress by planning ahead so you know who to call when you need extra help.
-Be sure to schedule and go to your medical checkups.
-Taking care of yourself will help you manage stressful situations.
-Even a 10-minute walk can relieve stress.
-Try stress reduction techniques like deep breathing and meditation.
-It's important to take time off from caregiving once in a while.
-Spend some time doing things you enjoy or on things in your own life that need attention.
-Depression is common among caregivers.
+Here are some ideas: Depression is common among caregivers.
 It's emotionally draining to care for someone whose health is getting worse.
 Don't dismiss your feelings as "just stress."
 If you're having trouble coping with your feelings, it may help to talk with a counselor.
 If you have symptoms of depression, such as a lack of interest in things you enjoy, a lack of energy, or trouble sleeping, talk with your doctor.
-Current as of: November 16, 2023 Author: Ignite Healthwise, LLC Staff Current as of: November 16, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: December 18, 2024 Author: Ignite Healthwise, LLC Staff Current as of: December 18, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Quick Tips: Reducing the Stress of Caregiving